Robust discrete complex analysis: A toolbox: Introduction

-where, e.g., $\ZRW{\O}ad$ denotes the similar partition function of random walks running from $a$ to $d$ in $\O$, see Sect.~\ref{Sect:XYandZ} for further details.
-We also use the classical definition of \emph{discrete extremal length} (or, equivalently, effective resistance of the corresponding electrical network) $\bm{\ELsign_\O}=\EL{\O}{[ab]_\O}{[cd]_\O}$ between $[ab]_\O$ and $[cd]_\O$ which goes back to Duffin~\cite{Duf62}, see Sect.~\ref{Sect:ExtremalLength} for details.
+where, for example, $\ZRW{\O}ad$ denotes the similar partition function of random walks running from $a$ to $d$ in $\O$; see Section~\ref {Sect:XYandZ} for further details.
+We also use the classical definition of \emph{discrete extremal length} (or, equivalently, effective resistance of the corresponding electrical network) $\ELsign _\O=\EL {\O}{[ab]_\O}{[cd]_\O}$ between $[ab]_\O$ and $[cd]_\O$ which goes back to Duffin \cite{Duf62}; see Section~\ref{Sect:ExtremalLength} for details.

-Certainly, one cannot hope that $\ZRWsign_\O,\xYsign_\O$ and $\ELsign_\O$ are related by the same \emph{identities} as in the classical theory.
-Nevertheless, one may wonder if those can be replaced by some \emph{double-sided estimates} which do not depend on geometric properties of $(\O;a,b,c,d)$.
-One of the main results of our paper --- Theorem~\ref{Thm:DblSidedEstimates} --- gives the positive answer to this question.
+Certainly, one cannot hope that $\ZRWsign_\O,\xYsign_\O$ and $\ELsign_\O $ are related by the same \emph{identities} as in the classical theory.
+Nevertheless, one may wonder if those can be replaced by some \emph {double-sided estimates} which do not depend on geometric properties of $(\O;a,b,c,d)$.
+One of the main results of our paper, Theorem~\ref {Thm:DblSidedEstimates}, gives the positive answer to this question.
 Namely, it says that, provided $\ELsign_\O\ge\const$, one has

 \emph{uniformly} over all possible discrete quadrilaterals.
 Note that we use discrete cross-ratio $\xYsign_\O$ as an intermediary that allows us to relate ``analytic'' partition function $\ZRWsign_\O$ and ``geometric'' extremal length $\ELsign_\O$ in a way which is very similar to the classical setup.